minjoong507/Image-Captioning-Transformer/README.md

 - This project is an implementation of Image Captiong model based on Transformer

-- Used Pytorch for the code.
-ResNet152 is used for extracting the features.
+- Used Pytorch for the code. `ResNet152` is used for extracting the features.
 You can check pre-trained models [here](https://github.com/pytorch/vision/tree/master/torchvision/models).

-- Using [COCO dataset](https://cocodataset.org/#home) 2017 Val images [5K/1GB], annotations [241MB] for train.
+- Using [COCO dataset](https://cocodataset.org/#home) `2017 Train/Val/Test` images, annotations.

 - Please check `config.py`.
 Also, you can train on multi GPUs.